phun-ky/grunt-mustache/README.md

 # grunt-mustache

-> A grunt plugin to concatinate mustache template files
+> A grunt plugin to concatinate mustache template files into a valid JavaScript syntax file

+This plugin does *NOT* bake JSON data with mustache templates.
+This plugin is created to handle the template baking with mustache/handlebars within a web projects internal JavaScript methods.

 ## Getting Started
 Install this grunt plugin next to your project's [Gruntfile.js][getting_started] with: